PavinDas/IPick/README.md

 ## Overview

-`IPeekaboo` is a lightweight Python script that fetches geolocation data for a given IP address using the `ip-api.com` API.
-It displays details like city, ISP, country, and coordinates in a vibrant, colorized console output thanks to the `colorama` library.
+A lightweight Python script that fetches geolocation data for a given IP address.
+It displays details like city, ISP, country, and coordinates in a vibrant, colorized console output.

 **Creator**: Pavin Das
 **GitHub**: [PavinDas](https://github.com/PavinDas)